PacktPublishing/Developing-IoT-Projects-with-ESP32-2nd-edition/README.md

 1. Git client:
    * Follow the steps as given in the download page for your specific platform (MacOS, Windows, Linux/Unix)
 2. Visual Studio Code
-..a.
+__a.
 Follow the steps as given in the download page for your specific platform (MacOS, Windows, Linux/Unix)
 3. Python3:
     i.
 Download and run the platform-specific installer
 4. ESP-IDF 4.4.4 (You can follow the Getting Started guide or clone the GitHub repository)